mbreeze01/DLLInjectionDetector/README.md

 #### Class InjectionGuard

 - Implements the ``IInjectionHandler`` interface
 - Monitors hook events, logs information to the console, and actively blocks DLL injection attempts
+- In the ``InjectionGuard::HandleBaseThreadInitThunk`` method, I chose to set the _blockDllLoading flag, similar to the approach used in the InjectionMonitor implementation, to display the name of the blocked DLL later in ``HandleLdrLoadDll``.
+Of course, this implementation can be replaced with direct thread blocking, as demonstrated when handling a suspicious thread using:
+``InjectionDetector::Instance()->CallBaseThreadInitThunkStub(LdrReserved, (LPTHREAD_START_ROUTINE)Sleep, 0);``

 #### Other Notes